andsontan/xpiks/downloads.md

 </a>
 </div>

 <p class="download-description">Download the Xpiks package from the link on the left, unpack and drag'n'drop it to the Applications.
-Also you can use <a href="http://owl.phy.queensu.ca/%7Ephil/exiftool/">Exiftool</a> with Xpiks</p>
+Also you can use <a href="http://owl.phy.queensu.ca/%7Ephil/exiftool/">Exiftool</a> with Xpiks</p> (Settings -> External).

 <div style="clear:both; height: 25px;">&nbsp;</div>